 Here’s a guide on what to do after a car accident.

 Check Yourself and Your Passengers’ Well-being

 Accidents are a shocking affair.
 After an intense collision, check yourself for injuries.
+According to the professionals at Kirakosian Law APC, parties involved in accidents often make counterproductive statements at the scene and neglect their injuries.
+Don’t make the same mistake.
 If injured, call 911 or ask someone to do so.
 If the injuries are fatal, do not move; wait for emergency personnel.
 If you’re either not injured or the injuries are mild/ bearable, check on your car’s other passengers.
 If others are injured, likewise call emergency services.